Hadwiger's Conjecture for squares of 2-Trees: Concluding remarks

-In view of Theorem \ref{thm:2tree}, the obvious next step would be to prove Hadwiger's Conjecture for squares of $k$-trees for a fixed $k\ge 3$.
-Since squares of $2$-trees are generalized quasi-line graphs, another related problem would be to prove Hadwiger's Conjecture for the class of generalized quasi-line graphs or some interesting subclasses of it.
+In view of Theorem \ref{thm:2tree}, the obvious next step would be to prove Hadwiger's conjecture for squares of $k$-trees for a fixed $k\ge 3$.
+Since squares of $2$-trees are 2-simplicial graphs, another related problem would be to prove Hadwiger's conjecture for the class of 2-simplicial graphs or some interesting subclasses of it.
 It is also interesting to work on Hadwiger's conjecture for squares of some other special classes of graphs such as planar graphs.

 \begin{small} \end{small}